dmbarbour/glas/docs/GlasDesign.md

          3        11
          2        10
          1         1
-         0        ()    empty bitstring
+         0         . (empty)
         -1         0
         -2        01
         -3        00
         -4       011

+The tree consisting of a single node with no children is widely used to represent zero, unit values, or an empty list or record.

-Glas systems encode sequential structure as lists.
-Logically, a list is encoded into binary tree along the right spine, terminating in unit.
+Sequential structure is often encoded as a list.
+A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with unit.

         type List a = (a * List a) | ()